Debt crisis: Greek debt crisis

-Timeline of Greek debt crisis
+Timeline

 2009 December - One of the world's three leading rating agencies downgrades Greece's credit rating amid fears the government could default on its ballooning debt.
 PM Papandrou announces programme of tough public spending cuts.

 2010 January–March - Two more rounds of tough austerity measures are announced by government, and government faces mass protests and strikes.

 2010 April–May - The deficit was estimated that up to 70% of Greek government bonds were held by foreign investors, primarily banks.

 After publication of GDP data which showed an intermittent period of recession starting in 2007, credit rating agencies then downgraded Greek bonds to junk status in late April 2010.
 On 1 May 2010, the Greek government announced a series of austerity measures.

 2011 July – November - The debt crisis deepens.
 All three main credit ratings agencies cut Greece's to a level associated with substantial risk of default.
-In November 2011, Greece faced with a storm of criticism over his referendum plan, Mr Papandreou withdraws it and then announces his resignation.
+In November 2011, Greece faced with a storm of criticism over his referendum plan, PM Papandreou withdraws it and then announces his resignation.

 2012 February - December - The second bailout programme was ratified in February 2012.
 A total of €240 billion was to be transferred in regular tranches through December 2014.
 The recession worsened and the government continued to dither over bailout program implementation.
 In December 2012 the Troika provided Greece with more debt relief, while the IMF extended an extra €8.2bn of loans to be transferred from January 2015 to March 2016.

 2014 - In 2014 the outlook for the Greek economy was optimistic.
 The government predicted a structural surplus in 2014, opening access to the private lending market to the extent that its entire financing gap for 2014 was covered via private bond sales.

 2015 June – July - The Greek parliament approved the referendum with no interim bailout agreement.
 Many Greeks continued to withdraw cash from their accounts fearing that capital controls would soon be invoked.
 On 13 July, after 17 hours of negotiations, Eurozone leaders reached a provisional agreement on a third bailout programme, substantially the same as their June proposal.
 Many financial analysts, including the largest private holder of Greek debt, private equity firm manager, Paul Kazarian, found issue with its findings, citing it as a distortion of net debt position.

 2017 - The Greek finance ministry reported that the government's debt load is now €226.36 billion after increasing by €2.65 billion in the previous quarter.
 In June 2017, news reports indicated that the "crushing debt burden" had not been alleviated and that Greece was at the risk of defaulting on some payments.

 2018 - Greek successfully exited (as declared) the bailouts on 20 August 2018.